brygotti/lesfraisestagada/analysis.md

 To investigate this we need to look at the finished paths in order to extract source and target articles.

 <blockquote class="blockquote-content" markdown="1">
-<strong> In the following steps of the analysis the Start and Stop articles will be discarded from the click counts. </strong>
+<strong> In the following steps of the analysis the source and target articles will be discarded from the click counts. </strong>
 </blockquote>

 </div>